Financially reviewed by Patrick Flood, CFA.

 On the flip side, you could get a “good” sequence where your safe withdrawal rate is 10%.
 Since we can’t know the future, the type of sequence you get is unfortunately simply a matter of luck.
 The best recent examples of getting the bad luck of a “bad sequence” would be someone entering retirement in 2000 at the height of the Dotcom Bubble or in 2008 at the start of the Global Financial Crisis.

-Is the 4% Rule Still Valid?
+Is the 4% Rule Still Valid as a Safe Withdrawal Rate?

 The 4% rule has come under fire recently, with many questioning its validity for the future given the current investment landscape with high stock valuations, low bond yields, and fears of inflation and rising interest rates.
+In other words, some think the historical safe withdrawal rate of 4% may no longer be “safe.”

 This is a fundamental misunderstanding of how the 4% SWR was established.
 The observation does not rely on the historical average returns of stocks and bonds.
 If we expected the market to deliver this average return, the SWR would be about 7%.
 Rather, Bengen looked at 30-year retirements beginning in 50 different years, meaning some had very bad starting sequences of returns as described above.
 These are the outliers that resulted in the 4% SWR observation.
 Basically, again, 4% is what worked in the worst case scenarios.